-then the four of us went to a friend’s mother’s funeral. it was a beautiful and touching service. this family in particular has endured many tragedies over the past few years; the kind that most people never experience in a life time. i lift my hat to them as i admire their strength and courage while they move through another difficult chapter. i often wonder how much help they have asked for versus, how much help they have actually received.
+then the four of us went to a friend’s mother’s funeral.
+It was a beautiful and touching service.
+This family in particular has endured many tragedies over the past few years; the kind that most people never experience in a life time.
+I lift my hat to them as I admire their strength and courage while they move through another difficult chapter.
+I often wonder how much help they have asked for versus, how much help they have actually received.
 There is of course the professional side with funeral insurance, planning arrangements, etc. but the personal side is one that can be hard for all to tap into during this time.

 “how are you?”

 asking for help is a skill I have not learned.
 I suffer greatly from the I-can-do-it-all’s and rarely ask for help, even when I desperately need it.
 I suppose I am scared of being judged as a weak, inadequate, incapable woman and mother.
 This past year has been a true testament to the inability I have to ask for a helping hand.
 When I was 7 months pregnant we moved cities and into our own home. though it may seem out of the blue, we had actually been thinking about moving house for a long time before I fell pregnant. you just can’t plan for these types of things, I guess. but we wouldn’t have changed it for the world. so, moving house at this time actually allowed us to accommodate our growing family. we needed more room anyway.
 I spent many a night looking at homes for sale in windsor colorado, denver, and even towns and cities that were further away because this was an opportunity for us to really have a change of scenery. we came across some beautiful homes that will definitely need looking at again in the future, but when we came to think about it, we just couldn’t bear moving further than we’d like. so, we looked at properties closer to home, and were blessed to find one that we all agreed on. even bump, who gave me some kicks when we were looking at the house.